Way back in history:

 World Championship trophy.
 The

-first formula car fabricated there.
+first single-seater circuit car fabricated there.
 From ex-racing mechanic Trevor Richings, a scan of Aubrey on a victory lap with his long-wheelbase Auburn special.

 From Ian Melton --- the late great 1957 Aubrey Leighton World Championship Chrysler at Brafield.